 California Olive Oil 101

 What Does Extra Virgin Olive Oil Mean?
 This is a test.

-Extra Virgin signifies the highest quality olive oil based on internationally recognized standards.
+Extra Virgin (EVOO) signifies the highest quality olive oil based on internationally recognized standards.
 Oil must be mechanically extracted without chemical or excessive heat.
 The resulting oil must have no more than .5% acidity, as determined in a lab test.
 It must also have positive taste elements and no taste defects, as determined by a certified taste panel.

 In California, there is an Extra Virgin Certification program that ensures that the oil you buy is, in fact, extra virgin.
 Look for the COOC seal on extra virgin (non-flavored) olive oils.
 For more info, visit the California Olive Oil Council.